jundalisay/spblist/content/en/research/maupertuis/derivation/part-8.md

 ---

-What are the laws that govern the distribution of motion among colliding bodies, whether elastic or inelastic?
+What are the laws that govern the distribution of motion among colliding bodies, whether elastic or inelastic [static or energetic]?

 We will derive these laws from only one principle.
 From the same principle, we will derive the laws of mechanical equilibrium.

 ## General Principle